 - To bump up the flavor quotient of store bought sauce, I add a mixture of meats, minced garlic, dried Italian seasoning, and parsley, plus some extra tomato sauce to stretch it for a whole lasagna.
 Nobody will be able to tell it isn't 100% homemade!

-- My cheese mixture uses three kinds of cheese - creamy ricotta, melty mozzarella, and pungent parmesan.
+- The cheese mixture uses three kinds of cheese - creamy ricotta, melty mozzarella, and pungent parmesan.
 Oh, and you don't need to use an egg to bind it!
 I told you, this lasagna recipe is extra easy.

 - Finally, you're going to need lasagna noodles.
 I personally like to buy dried noodles that you boil and drain first before assembly, but oven-ready and refrigerated noodles are also perfectly acceptable.